Best Piper TTS Alternative for Voice Cloning (2026)

 Coqui XTTS

 Coqui XTTS is a free, open-source voice cloning toolkit that runs locally.
 It supports 16+ languages and multiple model architectures (Tacotron2, VITS, XTTS v2).
-It requires Python and ML environment setup — a developer toolkit, not a desktop app.
+It requires Python and ML environment setup, making it a developer toolkit, not a desktop app.
 The company behind it shut down, but the community maintains the GitHub repo (~44.5k stars).
 Best for ML researchers and developers who want code-level control.
 Read our detailed Voice Creator Pro vs Coqui XTTS comparison.

 Descript